evanfloden/website-1/techexample.md

 ## FAQ

+### Are the CODE CHECK principles not a quite low bar?

+Yes.

+- A little bit is more than nothing.
+- Exposure to reproducibility practices is key.
+- Nudging works.
+- Better get a certificate for small parts of the workflow than not doing any code checks.

 ### Why `make` ?

 <!-- make on Windows? -->

-- it's old, works, and is available
+- It's old, works, and is available everywhere.
-- caching
+- Use the caching mechanism.

 ### How should I best package my code and data?